alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 ## Trie

-A trie (from *retrieval*) is a data structure used to store strings as a tree.
+A trie (from re*trie*val) is a data structure that stores strings as a tree.
 Specifically:

-- Nodes are characters, except for the root node, which does not correspond to any.
+- Nodes represent characters, except for the root, represents the string start.
-- Children nodes represent each of the possible characters that can follow the parent.
+- Children represent each of the possible characters that can follow the parent.
 - Leaf nodes represent the end of the string.
 - Paths from the root to the leafs represent the different words.